 Located within the walls of the aortic arch and carotid sinuses are specialized receptors called baroreceptors.
 These baroreceptors respond to stretch of the blood vessels which elicits action potentials in neurons to travel to the hypothalamus and synapse with hypothalamic neurons.
-Consequently, decreased blood pressure and stretch of the baroreceptors in these vessels stimulate ADH secretion, while increased blood pressure decreases ADH secretion.
+Consequently, decreased blood pressure and lack of stretch of the baroreceptors in these vessels stimulate ADH secretion, while increased blood pressure (and subsequent increased strectch) decreases ADH secretion.

 The Renin-Angiotensin-Aldosterone System